Tucson Distracted Driving Accident Attorneys

 Distracted driving has quickly become one of the most dangerous actions a driver can take on the roads around Tucson.
 Whether it is talking on a phone, arguing with a passenger, or eating food, distracted driving can result in a driver losing control of his or her vehicle and causing serious collisions.
 Following such a devastating accident, it is important to talk about your injuries with an experienced Tucson distracted driving accident attorney to learn how you can receive compensation.

-If you were injured in a distracted driving accident, contact our team at Breyer Law Offices, P.C.
-We have long stood by distracted driving accident victims and fought to get them the highest possible awards in personal injury claims.
+If you were injured in a distracted driving accident, contact The Husband & Wife Law Team.
+We have long stood by car accident victims and fought to get them the highest possible awards in personal injury claims.
 We will handle every aspect of your accident claim so that you can focus on recovering.
-To speak to the Husband and Wife Law Team in a free consultation, call us at (520) 624-4228.
+To speak to our attorneys in a free consultation, call us at (520) 624-4228.

 Distracted driving is any activity that diverts the driver’s attention away from operating the vehicle.
 It happens when drivers take their eyes off the road, their hands off the wheel, and their minds off driving.
 Texting is a particularly alarming form of driver distraction because it requires visual, manual, and cognitive attention.
 It takes a driver’s eyes off the road for five seconds to read or send a text.
 When a vehicle is traveling at 55 mph, that is equivalent to driving the length of a football field with your eyes closed.
 Distracted driving greatly increases the risk of accidents, injuries, and death.